Common Misconceptions About Morels

 Morels are all safe to eat

-Morels are not all safe to eat.
+Morels are not always safe to eat by anyone.
 Many people report upset stomach or more serious side effects from eating morels.
 There are even credible reports of death from eating morels.
 The reason for these reactions is not well understood but it is likely related to poor handling and storage of mushrooms, undercooking them, or allergic reactions.

 Morels contain compounds that can be toxic to humans.
 It’s believed that these compounds are cooked out when cooked thoroughly.